mbogden/galaxyJSPAM/README.md

 ### data_tools<a id="data_tools">
 This is a package that will contain any data tools that can be written as a general purpose tool.
 Right now, it contains
-- `structure.py`: This is a general_purpose directory structure creator.
 - `get_target_data.py`: This is a module that scrapes the mergers.html page for links to the zipped target data files.
 This may not belong in the package, but as of right now that is its home.